SamiSugs/PRISM_GEE/README.md

 -   Uncommenting a line of code means deleting the hash symbol and the space that follows that are at the beginning of the line.
 For example if the original line was:

-    \# export_image(coral, 'Coral Export', 'Coral', pan_box)
+    \# foo(x, y, z)

     Uncommenting it would mean leaving it as:

-    export_image(coral, 'Coral Export', 'Coral', pan_box)
+    foo(x, y, z)

--   When running one of these scripts, you will usually be prompted to authenticate the google account.
+-   When running one of these scripts, unless you have run one recently, you will be prompted to authenticate the google account.
 Simply click 'yes' or 'continue' or similar and sign in if prompted.
 This step is skipped if the authentication is cached (i.e. you have authenticated recently).
+Make sure you sign in to the account associated with the GEE project you are using.

-### Coral:
+### Coral.py

 This file is small enough to download on the fly (\~12 seconds to download to Drive)

-1. Once the script is in Colab and a valid project name is entered, uncomment the very last line of code and run the script.
+1. Once a valid project name is entered, uncomment the very last line of code and run the script.
 2. Authenticate if necessary.
     -   File will be called Coral.tif

-### Mangrove:
+### Mangrove.py

 This file is small enough to download on the fly (\~11 seconds to download to Drive)

-1. Once the script is in Colab and a valid project name is entered, uncomment the very last line of code and run the script.
+1. Once a valid project name is entered, uncomment the very last line of code and run the script.
 2. Authenticate if necessary.
     -   File will be called PanamaMangroves.csv

-### Monthly LANDSAT Average:
+### MonthlyLandsatAverage.py

 These files would be very impractical and slow to download on the fly

 -   This script will download multiple files, each one representing the average LANDSAT for one month in the desired range.
 -   The script returns all the months for the given calendar years.
 If you want Oct.
 2020 - Jun.
 2021, you will have to download all of 2020 and 2021 and choose the appropriate files once they have downloaded.

-1. Once the script is in Colab and a valid project name is entered, fill in the values of 'args' (lines 80-84). ***Do not delete the commas.***
+1. Once a valid project name is entered, fill in the values of 'args' (lines 80-84). ***Do not delete the commas.***
     -   'collection' is the specific LANDSAT collection that the files will download from.
 The file imports 5, 7, and 8.
 Choose which collection you want based on the dates you need and the dates for which each collection is available (I left the years available as comments above each).
 To fill in the value, write "LANDSAT5", "LANDSAT7", or "LANDSAT8", ***without the quotation marks.***

         -   If your desired range is covered by two collections, the newer one is likely best.